 Here's What You Do

-- Cut the chicken into serving pieces and sprinkle with kosher salt and ground pepper, set aside.
-See Notes
+- Cut the chicken into serving pieces and sprinkle with Creole seasoning, kosher salt, and ground pepper, set aside.

 - Place about 2 tablespoons of vegetable oil in a Dutch oven over medium heat.

-- Deglaze the bottom of the Dutch oven with about ½ cup of the wine-stock, making sure to mix all the fond into the gravy.
+- Deglaze the bottom of the Dutch oven with about ½ cup of the white wine, making sure to mix all the fond into the gravy.
+Add the remaining wine and mix well.
+Simmer the wine for about 5 minutes.

-- k.
-Next, slowly add about 5 cups of the wine and chicken stock about 1 cup at a time; reserve the remaining liquid to add later if the gravy is too thicj.
+- Increase the heat to high, then slowly add 4 cups of the chicken stock, 1 cup at a time; reserve the remaining stock to add later if the gravy is too thick.

 - Stir constantly as you add it to thoroughly blend the stock into the roux, making sure there are no lumps before adding more liquid.

-- Add the bay leaves and maintain a medium boil for about 5 minutes, uncovered, stirring occasionally.
+- Add the bay leaves and maintain a medium boil for about 5 to 10 minutes, uncovered, stirring occasionally.

-- Simmer for 1 hour or until the chicken is falling off the bones, stirring regularly so the chicken does not stick.
+- Simmer for about 45 minutes or until the chicken is falling off the bones, stirring regularly so the chicken does not stick.

 Gigi Fornerette